soul-lang/SOUL/docs/SOUL_Language.md

         var c = 1.0f;    // mutable value

         float a = 1.0f;
-        int d = 3.0;     // error! the initialiser must have a matching type
+        int d = 3.0;     // error! the initializer must have a matching type

         MyStructure x;   // declare an instance of a structure